deedy5/duckduckgo_search/README.md

     Args:
         keywords (str): keywords for query.
-        region (str): wt-wt, us-en, uk-en, ru-ru, etc. Defaults to "wt-wt". safesearch (str): On, Moderate, Off.
-Defaults to "Moderate". time (Optional[str], optional): d, w, m.
+        region (str): wt-wt, us-en, uk-en, ru-ru, etc. Defaults to "wt-wt". safesearch (str): on, moderate, off.
+Defaults to "moderate". time (Optional[str], optional): d, w, m.
 Defaults to None. max_results (Optional[int], optional): maximum number of results, max=240.
 Defaults to None. if max_results is set, then the parameter page is not taken into account.